Terra Cotta

 Time

-Tinkle – There are sixty tinkles in a bell, and 20 bells in a day.
+Tinkle – There are sixty tinkles in a bell, and twenty bells in a turn.

 Bell – named after Big Bong.
-One bell rings out twelve times a day unless Gerald has fallen asleep.
+One bell rings out twenty times a turn unless Gerald has fallen asleep.

-Season – the Turn is divided into four seasons like a flatbread.
+Season – the Big Turn is divided into four seasons like a flatbread.

-Yarn – older form of Turn, usually written in Faery Tales.
+Yarn – older form of Big Turn, usually written in Faery Tales.

 Yonks – a long time.
 It is highly contextual and could mean a few days (I haven’t seen her in yonks) or a few eons (we haven’t had a decent revolution in yonks), or a few mules.